jrainpre/miniRT-Raytracing/README.md

 ### :bangbang: Prerequisites
-- Only run on linux machines because of the mlx graphics libary
+- Only runs on Linux machines because of the mlx graphics libary

 ### :gear: Usage